 The law on the supply of services or goods

-The law on the supply of services and goods is different.
+The law governing the supply of services and goods differs.
 Here is a quick summary of the implied terms in the supply of services agreement and supply of goods contracts that apply unless specifically excluded:

 What clauses should be included in a supply of services agreement?